 Dangerous phenomena Description ground movements Slope movements These phenomena are observed on the sides of mining deposits or on the slopes of open-pit mines built on loose surface ground.
 There are two types: superficial movements (involving volumes of around several tens of cubic meters). deep movements (large land mass sliding along a surface, often circular).
 Residue heap from polymetallic mine Mining-induced grou Rock falls A rock fall is a sudden movement of a slope during which rock masses of varying volume detach from a usually very steep wall and fall to the foot of the rock face.
 This type of phenomenon mainly occurs on the faces of open-pit mines excavated out of hard rock with very steep slope angles.
-Depending on the volume of falling rock, they can be called stone falls, block falls, rock falls or major rock falls. (source: INERIS)
+Depending on the volume of falling rock, they can be called stone falls, block falls, rock falls or major rock falls.
+Rock falls on the face of a bauxite mine in Villeveyrac (34) (source: INERIS)

 Dangerous phenomena Description Hydrological/hydro geological disturbances, mining-induced floods Flooding risks linked to natural phenomena (runoff rainwater, watercourse swelling) do not fall under mining risk and thus will not be studied here.
 They have been the subject of studies in the field of natural risks.
 Former mining operations and the evacuation of mine waste water (during the exploitation phase) as well as flooding phenomena (post-exploitation) may disrupt underground and surface water circulation in the following ways: increase or reduction in the flow of springs or watercourses; rising water table levels and the appearance of sodden and marshy areas; flooding in low-lying areas with mine water; sudden flooding; etc. Flooding due to rising water table level may be due to both the stopping of mine water drainage and a decrease in local water consumption.
 These phenomena may be taken into account as part of a PPRN (Flooding Natural Risk Prevention Plan).
+Mine-induced floods can also result from the failure of a settling pond for mine water overflow, the modification of a water outlet after a collapse or due to poor maintenance of an overflow gallery, or the failure of the plug of a mine reservoir.